niran/larpcoin-toolkit/README.md

 *Do you have what it takes to be a gamemaster?*

 A larpcoin is a memecoin that you can play.
-To join the game, mint your player NFT.
-To keep playing, mint a new player NFT when your current one expires.
-The larpcoin is the only currency accepted for player NFTs, so if you're going to keep playing, you can hold larpcoins for the future.
+To join the game, mint your game piece NFT.
+To keep playing, mint a new game piece NFT when your current one expires.
+The larpcoin is the only currency accepted for game piece NFTs, so if you're going to keep playing, you can hold larpcoins for the future.

 `larpcoin-toolkit` contains everything you need to start your own larpcoin.
 Time is of the essence, gamemaster.
 You must hurry up and start your game!